sigstore/k8s-manifest-sigstore/README.md

   -c, --config string     path to verification config YAML file (for advanced verification) -f, --filename string   file name which will be verified -h, --help              help for verify
-  -i, --image string      signed image name which bundles yaml files -k, --key string        path to your signing key (if empty, do key-less signing)
+  -i, --image string      a comma-separated list of signed image names that contains YAML manifests -k, --key string        a comma-separated list of paths to public keys or environment variable names start with "env://" (if empty, do key-less verification)
 ```

 ```